 Step-by-Step DIY Mold Removal Process

-Spray your chosen cleaning solution directly onto the moldy surface.
-Make sure the area is fully covered but not soaked.
-Let the solution sit for several minutes.
-This allows it to break down the mold and loosen it from the surface, making scrubbing more effective.
+- Spray cleaning solution over the moldy area.
+The check area is completely covered but not soaked.
+Allow the solution to configure for some time.
+That helps break down mold and loosen it from the surface and provides effective scrubbing.

 Step 3 – Scrub and Rinse